Epilepsy and a Ketogenic Diet: Facts and Potential Benefits

 Nerves consist of neurons, or nerve cells.
 The signal that's transmitted along a neuron is sometimes known as a nerve impulse.

-Treatment With a Corpus Callostomy
+A Corpus Callostomy

 The cerebrum is the largest part of the brain.
 It has a convoluted surface and consists of the right and left cerebral hemisphere.
 The hemispheres are separated by a groove known as the longitudinal fissure.
 The separation isn't complete, however.
 The corpus callosum is a band of nerve fibres that connects the two cerebral hemispheres.
 It passes messages from one side of the cerebrum to the other.
 A much smaller band of nerve fibres called the anterior commissure also connects one hemisphere to the other.